havonz/SCRMapDocs/en/epScript-Reference.md

 - SetMissionObjectives
 </details>

-<details><summary>Actions that use the Current Player as a parameter (must be used synchronously on all player machines, otherwise dropped)</summary>
+<details><summary>Actions that only take effect on Current Player (must be used synchronously on all player machines, otherwise disconnected)</summary>

 - SetAllianceStatus
 - RunAIScript